-Figure 4.57.
+Figure 1.66.
 Import CSV / Tab-delimited Text

 Note that the Specify first row of data option is set to 2.
-As a consequence Elan starts importing annotations from row 2 instead of row 1.
-Furthermore, Elan tries to extract tier names from the first line of the file if the column they part of is specified as 'annotation'.
+As a consequence ELAN starts importing annotations from row 2 instead of row 1.
+Furthermore, ELAN tries to extract tier names from the first line of the file if the column they are part of is specified as 'annotation'.
 This results in this example in two tiers: K-Spch and W-Spch.

-For information on merging a CSV file with an existing \.eaf file, please visit www.lat-mpi.eu/tools/elan/testforum/copy of post200912071380212456/view []
+For information on merging a CSV file with an existing .eaf file, please seeSection 1.2.10.

-4.4.2.6.
+1.4.2.6.
 Praat TextGrid file